Fostering Service Statement of Purpose

 Emergency carers

-Connected persons as foster carers
+Kinship foster carers

-If the placement has been made in an emergency under Regulation 24 of the Care Planning, Placement and Case Review Regulations (2010), the connected person is given a temporary approval status and a suitability to foster assessment needs to be completed within 16 weeks of the child being placed.
+If the arrangement has been made in an emergency under Regulation 24 of the Care Planning, Placement and Case Review Regulations (2010), the kinship carer is given a temporary approval status as a foster carer and a suitability to foster assessment needs to be completed within 16 weeks of the child being placed.

 'Staying Put' carers

 Young people who have been looked after by foster carers often wish to remain within the family after reaching the age of 18 years.
 Where this is felt to be in the young person's best interests, and with the agreement of the foster carer, the young person continues to live with the family under a 'Staying Put' arrangement.
 Staying put arrangements usually continue until the young person reaches the age of 21, unless there are specific circumstances which would require this to be extended, or the young person moves to independence.
-As the young people are over the age of 18 years, Staying Put is no longer a fostering arrangement.
-Foster carers may continue to be approved carers if they are available for other foster placements and, as such, will continue to receive supervision and support via the Fostering Service.
+As young people are over the age of 18 years, Staying Put is no longer a fostering arrangement.
+The carers may continue to be approved foster carers if they are available for other children and, as such, will continue to receive supervision and support via the Fostering Service.
 Where this is not the case, the Family Placement Team will continue to support the former foster carer whilst the staying put arrangement is in place.

 Supported Lodgings hosts

 Supported lodgings hosts work with the young person to identify areas of support and help them to learn the appropriate skills so that they are ready to move into a less supported environment when the time is right for them.
-All young people have their own bedroom within the home which is furnished and maintained to a good standard and have access to all areas of the house including the lounge, kitchen, bathroom for example.
+All young people have their own bedroom within the home which is furnished and maintained to a good standard and have access to all areas of the house including the lounge, kitchen and bathroom for example.
 These will be shared with the Host and with any other young people who also live in the home.

-Supported Lodgings is suitable for young people whose needs are assessed as being ready for a move to independence within a family-based setting, in line with their Valuing Care Profile and their care or pathway plan.
+Supported Lodgings are suitable for young people whose needs are assessed as being ready for a move to independence within a family-based setting, in line with their Valuing Care Profile and their care or pathway plan.

-The following services are provided to:
+The following services are provided by Foster with North East in conjunction with the Stockton Fostering Service to:

-Registered Foster Carers and Prospective Foster Carers
+Prospective Foster Carers

 - initial visits to people expressing an interest in becoming foster carers or supported lodgings providers